oroinc/documentation/user_guide/magento_entities.rst

 ================

 OroCRM supports out of the box integration with Magento.
-Data can be loaded from Magento and back and processed in the OroCRM.
+Data can be loaded from Magento and back and processed in OroCRM.
 This article describes a set of pre-implemented OroCRM entities aimed at Magento customer-relations management.

 .. hint::

-    While Magento integration capabilities are pre-implemented, OroCRM can be integrated with different third-party systems.
+    While Magento integration capabilities are pre-implemented, OroCRM can also be integrated with different third-party systems.

 .. _user-guide-magento-entities-channel: